TobiPeterG/deckrypt/README.md

 ### The Enter key

 Since it is not only necessary to enter a sequence, but we also need to communicate that the sequence is complete, we need to have the possibility to press the `Enter` key.
-It is equally useful to have a way to remove the last character, a way to emit  ESC would also be nice.
+It is equally useful to have a way to remove the last character and it is useful to stop deckrypt again.
 To realize this, Deckrypt supports the special mapping `ENTER`, which can be assigned to a button in normal mode.
 If this is set, the behavior of this button differs from the other assignments as follows:

 1. If this button is pressed **WITHOUT** a modifier key, an `ENTER` is emitted.
 2. If the key is pressed with **ONE** of the modifier keys, a `BACKSPACE` is emitted, which removes the last character entered.
-3. If the key is pressed with **BOTH** modifier keys, an `ESC` is emitted.
+3. If the key is pressed with **BOTH** modifier keys, deckrypt is stopped.

 This special behavior also means that a manual assignment for the alternate mode of this key is not possible and any manual assignment will be ignored.